How to Use Charting to Analyse Commodity Markets

 Moving averages

 Simple and effective, moving averages smooth out the market trends, and filter out daily fluctuations.
 When current prices are above the moving average line, an upward trend is indicated.
 Similarly, a declining trend is shown when prices are below the moving average line.
 Moving averages are based on a selected period of time.
 Common moving average periods are 3, 10, 18, 40, 50, or 100 days for a daily chart, based on individual preference, and how well those particular averages "fit" with price action for that commodity.
 To calculate a simple 10-day moving average, for example, you add up the ten most recent day's closing prices, and divide that total by 10.
 As each day passes, the oldest closing price is dropped, and the most recent added on.
 These moving averages are plotted along with the daily price on the chart.
-Most charting programs and services offer moving averages automatically.
-Figure 1 shows November 2004 canola futures daily closes and 18- and 40-day moving averages.
+Most charting programs and services provide automatic calculation by selecting a moving average for a price chart.
+As an example, Figure 1 shows a November canola futures contract’s daily closes and the 18- and 40-day moving averages.

 Advantages of Moving Averages: